Icinga/icinga2/doc/7-troubleshooting.md

 Icinga 2 allows you to import templates using the [import](#import) keyword.
 If these templates contain additional attributes, your objects will automatically inherit them.
 You can override or modify these attributes in the current object.

-The `icinga2-list-objects` tool can be used to list all configuration objects and their attributes.
-The tool also shows where each of the attributes was modified:

-    # icinga2-list-objects
-    Object 'apt' of type 'CheckCommand':
-      * templates = ['apt', 'plugin-check-command']
-        % modified in /usr/share/icinga2/include/command-plugins.conf, lines 458:1-462:1
-        % modified in /usr/share/icinga2/include/command.conf, lines 34:1-36:1
-      * __name = 'apt'
-      * command = ['/usr/lib/nagios/plugins/check_apt']
-        % modified in /usr/share/icinga2/include/command-plugins.conf, lines 461:2-461:39
-      * methods
-        % modified in /usr/share/icinga2/include/command.conf, lines 35:2-35:32
-        * execute = 'PluginCheck'
-          % modified in /usr/share/icinga2/include/command.conf, lines 35:2-35:32
-      * type = 'CheckCommand'
-    [...]

 ## <a id="check-command-definitions"></a> Where are the check command definitions